xuqingwenkk/xuqingwenkk.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, ShanghaiTech University & China Academic of Science, 2015.09 - 2021 (expected)

-Work experience
+* B.S. in Information Engineering , South East University, 2011.09 - 2015.06

+Internship
 ======
+* Spring 2017: Automation Intern at TE Connectivity
+  * Develop A Robot Simulation System Based on ROS and Gazebo to verify the navigation algorithms
+  * Develop An App for Material Transportation Project
+  * Support on the Technology Evaluation of Material Transportation Project

-* Summer 2015: Research Assistant
+* Summer 2017: Robotics Intern at DeepGlint
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Improve the efficiency of SLAM algorithm: Cartographer
+  * Deploy Cartographer on the embedded board

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Robotics
+  * ROS, C++, MATLAB
+  * Multi-sensor Calibration, SLAM
+* English : CET-6

 Publications
 ======